lipp/next-todos/README.md

 [![Live](./todos.gif)](https://todos.now.sh)

 The canonical TodoApp using [node-jet](https://github.com/lipp/node-jet) as realtime data backend mechanism.
 [Jet](https://jetbus.io) uses websockets for fetching/streaming the data and to make changes to the data.
-[Redux](https://github.com/reactjs/redux) and (redux-jet)(https://github.com/lipp/redux-jet) are used for a clear and simple data flow.
+[Redux](https://github.com/reactjs/redux) and [redux-jet](https://github.com/lipp/redux-jet) are used for a clear and simple data flow.

+[redux-jet](https://github.com/lipp/redux-jet) hides the stateful nature of the realtime streaming (where differences are pushed over the wire) and helps doing the isomorphic transition with `get` and `fetch` seamlessly.

 It's note worthy, that the [redux store](https://github.com/lipp/next-todos/blob/master/store.js#L16) is identical for server and client js code!
 The only difference is that the store population on the server is triggered by the "finite" [redux-jet get](https://github.com/lipp/next-todos/blob/master/pages/index.js#L49) whereas the client issues an "infinite / streaming" [redux-jet fetch](https://github.com/lipp/next-todos/blob/master/pages/index.js#L56)